finos/datahelix/docs/DeveloperGuide.md

 * For all new classes and methods that are developed, unit or component tests should be added to the code base

 * If a change is made to existing class implementations and a test does not exist, then a test should be added

-* If it's a brand new feature, a [Schema validation](https://github.com/finos/datahelix/tree/master/profile/src/test/resources/test-profiles) test should be added as well as an appropriate Cucumber test

 [JUnit (Jupiter)](https://junit.org/junit5/docs/current/user-guide/) is used for unit and integration tests.
 An outline of how unit tests should be written within DataHelix can be found [here](./developer/JUnitCookbook.md).